zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 - about the restrictions, that the orchestrator code should be detemenistic, you cannot use async calls other than via durable context (next bullet)
 - Keep in mind the Checkpoint/Replay technique that is used by Orchestrator and use (next bullet)
 - sub orchestors in order to improve performance
+- It is still pre release, many things can go wrong, many things can change.
+Don't hesitate to ask for advice on SO etc.
 - If you want to port some performance critical computations think twice as you'll spend a lot of time to serialization and desirialization

 ---